RELG5011 Christian Theology - 3 s.h.

 A study of the historical and theological roots and implications of spiritual formation.
 Students will engage in critical study and practice of spiritual practices and formation models.
 Students will reflect on study and practices from biblical, historical, and psychological perspectives through individual experience in class as in the context of ministerial and spiritual leadership.
 Prerequisite: RELG5011.

 An introduction to and exploration of peace in Christian theology.
-Biblical, historical, and theological perspectives of peace as central to theological narratives.
-Focus on given students’ resources for building foundational theologies of peace and resources for application of peace through a theological lens.
-Prerequisite: RELG5011.
+Biblical, historical, and theological perspectives of peace are central to theological narratives.
+Focus is given to providing students resources for building their own foundational theologies of peace for application in peace and justice ministries: RELG5011

 Peace is central to theological and ethical thinking.
 Students will explore approaches to peace, grounded in social and moral philosophy.
 Emphasis on evaluating ethical implications of peace, justice, and peacebuilding for individual, communal, and vocational contexts.
 Prerequisite: RELG5011.